demisto/content-docs/docs/contributing/contributing.md

 - Sign the [CLA](https://github.com/demisto/content/blob/master/docs/cla.pdf): every contributor must sign our Contributor License Agreement in order for their contribution to be added to our content.
 - Monitor your Pull Request on GitHub and be ready for a demo: our Content team will add comments to the Pull Request, asking questions and requesting changes.
 At some point, we'll ask you to schedule a meeting to see an interactive demo, make sure you have a working installation of Cortex XSOAR with your pack fully configured.

-More details on the review process and valdiation steps are availble on [GitHub](https://github.com/demisto/content/blob/master/CONTRIBUTING.md)

-### For Certified packs only:
-- Provide us credentials for a test environment: if your Pack includes an integration, we'll need credentials (i.e. API keys) to access a SaaS test/demo environment of your Product from Cortex XSOAR in order to run our nightly build.
-Please work with your Palo Alto Networks alliance team contact to securely provide such credentials to us.